matrix-org/matrix-spec-proposals/proposals/1802-standardised-federation-response-format.md

-# Standardised federation response formats
+# Remove the '200' value from some federation responses

 Some responses formats in the federation API specifications use the form `[200, res]` in which `res` is the JSON object containing the actual response for the